How To Deal With Terrible Threes

 Eye Level – Making eye contact in an eye level allows the child to look at you in the eye and vice versa, while you are explaining the effects of the misbehavior.

 Redirection – One of my favorite ways to work with kids who are having a difficult time was redirection.
 When an issue happens in one place with a certain toy or situation, helping them redirect to another location can be very beneficial for that child.
-It gives them a chance to start fresh in a different area from where the problem had occurred.

 List of Family Rules – Having some family rules that everyone can comply to can be a positive way to fewer tantrums.
 If you validate what the child feels but explain the different things that were expected of him/her, it can be beneficial.